jmjafrx/blackworld/index.md

 In addition to reading works of Black History, the seminar considers what it means to write history “Black.”
 How do authors challenge white supremacy – bibliographically, methodologically, compositionally, and archivally?
 How do they exercise and exhibit blackness as a set of descriptive and interpretive commitments?
 Far more than a physical marker, after all, blackness also represents an epistemology – a way of knowing – or what at time’s been called “black knowledge.”
 The Black World Seminar thus explores black knowledge as a library of works, a cluster of methodologies, interlocking modes of analysis and critique, and as a practice.

-### Fall 2023 Seminar Leader is Prof. Jessica Marie Johnson (Associate Professor of History) <br>
+### Spring 2024 Seminar Leader is Prof. Dr. Nathan Connolly (Herbert Baxter Adams Associate Professor of History) <br>

-**Syllabus and Seminar Schedule for Black World 9: [Fall 2023](https://docs.google.com/document/u/1/d/e/2PACX-1vQdHou2QDhq9f03Phte--QePKyMw8lBXPBeShwExuxWgQyIS2L8Quv3scu_pQXD3qjQxd73JCtRn7It/pub)**
+**Syllabus and Seminar Schedule for Black World X: [Spring 2024](https://www.dropbox.com/scl/fi/6o6q282dwyaa0z1xov126/The-Black-World-Seminar-X-Political-Economy-syllabus.pdf?rlkey=8iwllfieg2ubj41ftox9fb63c&dl=0)**

 For more on the Black World Seminar see Dr. Nathan Connolly's essay, "Come Celebrate a Black World" published as part of the [Taller Electric Marronage](https://www.electricmarronage.com) Fugitive Handbook [here](https://www.electricmarronage.com/electricblog/2020/6/20/come-celebrate-a-black-world).